 For the purpose of designating areas of taxicab transportation in relation to such charges, the various areas in said Village are denominated and are designated as areas "Zone A," "Zone B," "Zone C" and "Zone D." Such zones shall consist of those areas of the Village as the Village Board may have previously or shall hereinafter have designated as being in each such zone.

-The drivers of all vehicles licensed to operate in the Village of Monticello shall exhibit their license and their picture on the rear of the front seat of the vehicle which they operate in said Village.
+The drivers of all vehicles licensed to operate in the Village of Monticello shall exhibit their hack license and their picture on the driver's side visor, prominently displayed to the public, in the vehicle which they operate in said Village.

 All vehicles licensed for operation in the Village of Monticello shall at all times be kept clean, both inside and outside, and the exteriors thereof shall be kept neatly painted.